School of Acrobatics & New Circus Arts Programs

 – Naomi, Every Body’s Circus Student

-SANCA’s Every Body's Circus Program
+SANCA’s Every Body's Circus Program serves youth with disabilities.

 - Increased confidence, health, and physical ability.